Humans have been competitive for years, whether its a game of skill, intelligence, fitness, or a mix of these, like road racing…

 As riders progress through racing and do harder races, it is likely that you will get dropped.
 Don’t worry about it, try to work out what you can do to avoid getting dropped which is usually to expend less energy.

 Where to go from here?

-Generally riders will tend to make there most significant gains in physical ability when they first start, and at some point ability will platoe.
-Be wary of setting training goals based on other people’s ability, e.g. i want to b 1st cat so i need to be able to do 350W for 20min.
+Generally, riders will tend to make there most significant gains in physical ability when they first start, and at some point, the ability will plateau.
+Be wary of setting training goals based on other people’s ability, e.g. I want to b 1st cat so I need to be able to do 350W for 20min.
 This goal might not be achievable, or even necessary.